Hi, I'm Christoph, the developer of compress-or-die.com.

 The chroma subsampling of the original image is retained, as well as the meta data.

 In addition, JPEGmini has a very high quality level, which I was able to beat with Compress-Or-Die with slightly smaller filesize and better quality:

 Due to the fact that JPEGmini retains the meta data and chroma subsampling, the possible file size when uploading and the presence of the Lightroom plugin, I assume that JPEGmini clearly addresses photographers.

 kraken.io from the Nekkra UG in Germany seems at first glance to be the counterpart of JPEGmini.

 The upload limit is only one MB, which eliminates the need for a photo upload and we have the unofficial proof that this tool is for webworkers.

-Features such as mass upload, setting of the color subsampling and the possibility to keep or remove meta data are welcome.
+Features such as mass upload, setting of the chroma subsampling and the possibility to keep or remove meta data are welcome.